Discover What is FHIR - and How to Easily Make Your Data Available

 The flipside of this ruling are consequences for Providers accused of information blocking, a practice that interferes with, or prevents access, or use of electronic health information.
 And the violation is expensive – up to $1 million per violation.

-Today’s healthcare data systems must adapt to the expectations of open-access-patient-information.
+Today’s healthcare data systems must adapt to the expectations of open-access-patient-information and the FHIR standard.
 And patients will come to demand increased access to their own information.

-How To Comply with FHIR and Easily Make Paper-Based Data Available
+How To Comply with FHIR Standard and Easily Make Paper-Based Data Available

 Healthcare data interoperability is clearly no longer a dream of the future.
 It is the realization of the original intent of electronic records.